tundish/blathnaid/app/tale.rst

 Jack's first priority was to make contact with the Guild of Smiths, and he started by looking everywhere for their symbol.
 Instead what he found all around him were notices.
 Mostly they forbade you from doing things.
-"No fires or braziers by order" was regularly posted on walls around the city, and in the name of "Ingomer Billwiggin, Mayor".
+"No fires or braziers by order" was regularly posted on walls around the city, and in the name of Mayor Ingomer.

 Ingomer controlled the supply of food into the city.
 It was in his name that the guard stopped the wagons at the gate.
 They diverted the best goods to his favoured merchants, and shook down the hauliers for revenue.